BrendoGoncalves/ScreenMatch/README.md

 # ScreenMatch

-ScreenMatch is a Java Web Project throws Spring framawork.
+ScreenMatch is a Java Web Project throw Spring framawork.

 The project register movies in mysql database.
 I use the MVC (Model View Control) model.
 Some modules like Thymeleaf and Spring Web are important to say about.
 The pom.xml is configured.